Arachni/arachni/README.md

 Arachni is a feature-full, modular, high-performance Ruby framework aimed towards helping penetration testers and administrators evaluate the security of web applications.

-Arachni is smart, it trains itself by learning from the HTTP responses it receives during the audit process.<br/>
+Arachni is smart, it trains itself by learning from the HTTP responses it receives during the audit process and is able to perform meta-analysis using a number of factors in order to correctly assess the trustworthyness of results and inteligently identify false-positives.

-Unlike other scanners, Arachni takes into account the dynamic nature of web applications and can detect changes caused while travelling<br/>
+Unlike other scanners, it takes into account the dynamic nature of web applications, can detect changes caused while travelling<br/>
-through the paths of a web application's cyclomatic complexity.<br/>
+through the paths of a web application's cyclomatic complexity and is able to adjust itself accordingly.<br/>
 This way attack/input vectors that would otherwise be undetectable by non-humans are seamlessly handled by Arachni.

-Finally, Arachni yields great performance due to its asynchronous HTTP  model (courtesy of [Typhoeus](https://github.com/pauldix/typhoeus)).<br/>
+Finally, Arachni yields great performance due to its asynchronous HTTP model (courtesy of [Typhoeus](https://github.com/pauldix/typhoeus)) -- especially when combined with a High Performance Grid setup which allows you to combine the resources of multiple nodes for lightning fast scans.<br/>
-Thus, you'll only be limited by the responsiveness of the server under audit and your available bandwidth.
+Thus, you'll only be limited by the responsiveness of the server under audit.s.

 **Note**: _Despite the fact that Arachni is mostly targeted towards web application security, it can easily be used for general purpose scraping, data-mining, etc with the addition of custom modules._